-If you’re at all nervous about accidentally wandering into a frosty reception at a regulars-only bar, muster up some Dutch courage first at one of the better-known gaijin-friendly establishments.
+If you’re nervous about accidentally wandering into a regulars-only bar, start at one of the better-known gaijin (foreigner) friendly establishments.

-Arriving via Yasukuni-dōri, the first bar you’ll reach is Champion – it’s large and has no cover charge, but the karaoke might put you off your drinks.
-Another popular choice is the plush Albatross, which has a makeshift rooftop terrace with a pretty impressive view of the lights of Tokyo.
+Arriving via Yasukuni-dōri, the first bar you’ll reach is Champion.
+It’s large and has no cover charge, but the karaoke might put you off your drinks.
+Another popular choice is the plush Albatross, which has a rooftop terrace with impressive views of Tokyo.

 To really get a feel for Golden Gai, though, you need to head away from these larger bars and start peeking up staircases and through doorways to see what takes your fancy.

-Zucca is a small, friendly bar with Halloween-themed decor (the name is Italian for pumpkin).
-The bar staff here not only know most customers who come in by name, but also their usual drink, the state of their health, and myriad other personal – and occasionally incriminating – details, presumably divulged after a few glasses.
+Zucca is a small, friendly bar with Halloween-themed decor (the name means pumpkin in Italian).
+The bar staff here not only greet most customers by name, but also know their usual drink, the state of their health, and myriad other personal details, presumably divulged after a few glasses.

 Another standout is Blue Square, on the edges of Golden Gai up a staircase marked by a small blue sign in the shape of a circle.
-It’s tiny – four can sit at the bar, if you don’t mind knocking elbows a little – but it attracts some interesting characters.
-The bar owners had originally wanted it to be an S&M joint, hence the spiked and studded bras hanging on the wall, but couldn’t afford such specialised staff – so they ended up with a regular bartender from Osaka!
-In classic outspoken Osakan style though, she says "don't go asking me for a spanking, I'm definitely not paid enough for that!"
+It’s tiny – four can sit at the bar – but it attracts some interesting characters.
+The bar owners had originally planned an S&M joint, hence the spiked and studded bras hanging on the wall, but couldn’t afford such specialised staff.
+They ended up with a regular bartender from Osaka!
+In classic outspoken Osakan style though, she says "Don't go asking me for a spanking, I'm definitely not paid enough for that!"

 Anywhere to eat nearby?

-Plenty of places!
-Being bang in the middle of Tokyo, Golden Gai is within striking distance of world-class cuisine (the city currently has a record 12 three-Michelin-starred restaurants) and such only-in-Japan dining experiences as the Robot Restaurant.
+Located in the heart of Tokyo, Golden Gai is within striking distance of world-class cuisine.
+The city currently has a record 12 three-Michelin-starred restaurants as well as only-in-Japan dining experiences like the Robot Restaurant.